MarkNahabedian/DesignWithSVG/hershey/README.md

 # Vector Graphics Text with Hershey Fonts

-To engrave text using The Shaper Origin you need to express the glyphs as SVG paths.
+To engrave text using the Shaper Origin you need to express the glyphs as SVG paths.
 Fortunately in the late 1960s Dr. Allen V. Hershey defined a variety of vector based fonts in multiple languages.